atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 2. Select **`Upload a template file`**.
 3. Select **`Choose file`** to select the downloaded template file from your desktop.
 5. Select **`Next`**.
 6. Enter a **`StackSet name`**.
-For example, **`acme-infra-dev-team-boundary`**.
+For example, **`acme-base-dev-team-boundary`**.

-  * It's useful to prefix your custom cloud resources that live in a larger name space with your organization identifier and a qualifier such as **`infra`** to represent foundation resources.
-As an alternative to **`infra`**, you might choose **`base`** or similar.
+It's useful to prefix your custom cloud resources that live in a larger name space with your organization identifier and a qualifier such as **`base`** to represent foundation resources.
 The important consideration is to be consistent with naming of foundation cloud resources so that you can apply IAM policies that will inhibit unauthorized modification of those resources.

 7. In **`Parameters`**:

 |Parameter|Guidance|